jafar-b/Todo-Application/README.md

-This is a Todo Application in which the data or todo entered is stored in the local-storage..
+This is a Todo Application based on MERN stack in which the data or todo entered is stored in the Database..
-This application is made using React and react-Hooks(useState,UseEffects).
+This application is made using MERN framework.